 - The Purdue University OWL (Online Writing Lab)

-It is never too early to work on your career plan for after college.
+It is never too early for students to work on a career plan for after college.
 Will you need to continue your education with graduate school?
 Do you plan to enter directly into the work force after you complete your undergraduate degree?
 How do you strengthen your resume or graduate school application with internships, organization membership and volunteer opportunities while in college?
 The Marion Campus Career Services Office, Maynard Hall 124, can help you with these issues.
-Schedule an appointment with Will Smith our Career Services Coordinator by calling (740) 725-6344.
+Schedule an appointment with Jane Arnold, our Career Services Coordinator, by calling (740) 725-6061.